Parad1se-py/EmeraldGame/README.md

 # EmeraldRPG
 ## A Fun 2D RPG game where you are a goblin.
-Explore the giant caves and fight monsters!
+Explore the vast terrain and fight monsters!